 (7) Expense Trends - To determine the maximum amount of a mortgage loan, expenses shall be forecasted on an annual basis throughout the term of the proposed mortgage loan and other documentation and indices may be considered.
 Written documentation approved by the municipality evidencing real estate tax abatements, deferments, or payments in lieu of tax agreements will be required for the Authority to include less than full taxes in its underwriting assumptions.
-Forecasted annual growth rates for expenses, as specified by the Authority, shall be greater than forecasted annual growth rates for the proposed income sources unless the proposed development is permanent supportive housing, in which case, negative trending may not apply.
+Forecasted annual growth rates for expenses, as specified by the Authority, shall be greater than forecasted annual growth rates for the proposed income sources.